EndPointCorp/end-point-blog/2021/08/kubernetes.md

 Kustomize does this by introducing the concepts of [bases and overlays](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/#2-create-variants-using-overlays).
 A base is a set of configs that can be reused but not deployed on its own, and overlays are the actual configurations that use and extend the base and can be deployed.

 To demonstrate this, let's build two variants: one for development and another for production.
-Let's consider the one we've already built to be the development variant and work towards properly specifying it as so, and building a new production variant.
+Let's consider the one we've already built to be the development variant and work towards properly specifying it as so, and then building a new production variant.

 > Note that the so-called "production" variant is not meant to be production worthy.
 It's just an example to illustrate the concepts and process of building bases and overlays.
 It does not meet the rigors of a proper production system.

 ## Creating the base and overlays

-The strategy I like to use is to just copy everything over from one variant to another, impleemnt the differences, and identify the common elements and extract them into a base that both use.
+The strategy I like to use is to just copy everything over from one variant to another, implement the differences, identify the common elements and extract them into a base that both use.

 Let's begin by creating a new `k8s/dev` directory and move all of our YAML files into it.
 That will be our "development overlay".
 Then, make a copy the `k8s/dev` directory and all of its contents and call it `k8s/prod`.
 That will be our "production overlay".
 Let's also create a `k8s/base` directory to store the common files.
 That will be our "base".
 It should be like this: